Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

 These functions can be called from other scripts with appropriate exports.</p>

+👏 All credits go to bryanltu & kristian770 on Discord for crafting this script for our community and me.
+Your contribution is greatly appreciated!

 !!!!!
 Note: We can only provide support for QB Core or ESX defaults scripts  and open source configurations.
 If you have a PID script that is not open source, please contact the owner of the script, as we are unable to assist you with it !!!!.